 In this article, we will provide guidance on all the norms, requirements, and processes involved in renting a place so that you can arrive informed and prepared to start the new chapter of your life in Canada with confidence.

-How to find accommodation in Canada as a newcomer
+How to find your first rental in Canada as a newcomer

-Step 1: Decide your approach on finding a rental – self-search versus realtor
+Step 1: Decide your approach to finding a rental – self-search versus realtor

 There are two ways you can go about finding accommodation in Canada.
 You can: